 - CTRL + A: Select all.
-This all works in command window.
+This all works in the command window.

 There is an option to go to another desktop or new desktop in the bottom.

-- Ctrl + F4: The shortcut key used to close the current open window.
+- Ctrl + F4: The shortcut key used to close the currently open window.
 One of the most used keyboard shortcut.

 - Win + E: Shortcut used to open Windows Explorer window

 - Win + I: Shortcut used to open Settings window which is similar to older Control Panel.